-Elevated MELD scores were found in severe cases of HE with acute-on-chronic liver failure, including the three deceased patients (Tables 3-4).
+Elevated MELD scores were found in severe cases of hepatitis E with acute-on-chronic liver failure, including the three deceased patients (Tables 3-4).

 Discussion

 Our study showed not only an increased incidence of hepatitis E in recent years but also an unexpectedly high number of severe and/or lethal cases as an emerging source of morbidity and health care costs.
 This increase cannot be explained by better detection as the same protocol was used since 2016.
 Indeed, other European countries have experienced a similar trend with no definitive explanation.
 In several countries, hepatitis E turned into the most frequent cause of acute viral hepatitis [3,28] though, in our hospital, a great number of hepatitis A cases were admitted in 2018, mainly in children and young adults.